 Location of Samples

-Weber State-1) Sideline, 2) 50 Yard Line and 3) end of field.
+Weber State-1) Sideline, 2) 50 Yard Line and 3) end of the field.
 The same three locations Weber State used in their testing also included testing both new and old fields.

 Time of Study